 If you need to identify which version you have, you can just plug it into a computer through USB and the Jrk software will tell you.
 For quick visual identification without a computer, you can distinguish this version from the identically sized Jrk G2 24v13 by the number 150 on top of the tall silver electrolytic capacitors.

 The Jrk ships with a 0.1″ breakaway male header strip and two 2-pin 5mm terminal blocks.
-You can solder the terminal blocks to the four large through-holes to make your motor and motor power connections, or you can solder an 8-pin piece of the 0.1″ header strip into the smaller through-holes that border these larger holes.
+You can solder the terminal blocks to the four large through-holes to make your motor and motor power connections (see our short video on terminal block installation), or you can solder an 8-pin piece of the 0.1″ header strip into the smaller through-holes that border these larger holes.
 Note, however, that the terminal blocks are only rated for 16 A, and each header pin pair is only rated for a combined 6 A, so for higher-power applications, thick wires should be soldered directly to the board.

 Pieces from the 0.1″ header strip can be soldered into the small holes on the logic connection side of the board to enable use with solderless breadboards, perfboards, or 0.1″ connectors, or you can solder wires directly to these holes for the most compact installation.

 Note: A USB A to micro-B cable (not included) is required to connect the Jrk G2 to a computer for initial configuration.

 The Jrk G2 family features a number of improvements compared to our original two Jrk motor controllers (21v3 and 12v12).
 Most importantly, the Jrk G2 controllers support both higher operating voltages and larger output currents while being even more compact than their predecessors.
 Other new features include: